timurtu/domali/README.md

 # Alias Library for the DOM API

-domali's goal is to provide a JavaScript DOM API that is less verbose and more readable, while keeping the core functionality intact.
+The goal of domali is to provide a JavaScript DOM API that is less verbose and more readable, while keeping the core functionality intact.
 You can use all of the native JavaScript DOM functions and objects with domali.